Chapter 14 : A Day in the Life

 "I might have… overreacted," I sighed, "She just took me off guard…"

-"I'm so sorry Remus," she said again, taking her hand away and looking down at the floor.
+"I'm so sorry Remus," she took her hand away and looked down at the floor.
 It took all my self control not to cup her face in my hands to lift her gaze back up to mine.

 "You have nothing to be sorry for," I promised, "you have all proven to be great friends.
 I couldn't ask for better."